 2022 and 2023 were volatile years in the stock market, but they were also turbulent for long-term bonds.
 Bonds that mature in 20 to 30 years actually saw greater price declines than the S&P 500!

-Currently, this Vanguard index fund invests about 66% of assets in U.S. government bonds, and most of the rest in corporate bonds.
+This Vanguard index fund currently invests about 70% of assets in bonds issued either by the U.S. Treasury or other federal agencies; most of the rest is spent on corporate bonds.
 Given the relatively short duration of the bonds in the portfolio, the fund’s risk to rising interest rates is low.
 (Duration is a measure of bond risk.
 VBIRX’s duration of 2.6 years implies that a 1-percentage-point rise in interest rates would mean a short-term capital loss of about 2.6% for the fund.
 And vice versa: A 1-point rise should result in a 2.6% gain for VBIRX.)

 * An SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.